inaumanmajeed/multiStepFormWithZodAndRHF/README.md

-# SparkoSol
+# multiStepFormWithZodAndRHF

 ## Overview

-SparkoSol is a React-based application designed to streamline the process of collecting and managing business information.
+multiStepFormWithZodAndRHF is a React-based application designed to streamline the process of collecting and managing business information.
 It provides a step-by-step form interface for users to input details about their business, contact information, linked accounts, and operating hours.
 The application ensures data validation and offers a clean, user-friendly experience.

 ## Features

 - **Multi-Step Form**: A stepper-based form to collect business details in an organized manner.
 - **Business Information Management**: Collects and validates business details such as name, company number, VAT number, and address.
 - **Contact Details**: Captures primary contact information, including email and phone numbers.